Baonks81/baonks81.github.io/_posts/2023-10-05-css-on-bootstrap-and-jekyll.md

 category: bootstrap
 ---

 When I want to write an image slideshow for card on bootstrap-css-jekyll.
-You just need to think a little about how to assemble the available code for card demonstrations on YouTube, adjust the css to match the theme's structure, that's a quick way to create a personal blog, better than setting up a website. design a new layout.
+You just need to think a little about how to assemble the available code for card demonstrations on YouTube, adjust the css to match the theme's structure, that's a quick way to create a personal blog, it's a better way than setting up website and designing new layout.

 {% include image.html
             img="images/jekyll-bootstrap.jpg"